 Bangladesh is a country of over 160 million people, most of whom live in remote rural areas.
 The nearest access points to public services can typically be 20-25 kilometres away - leading to large delays, prohibitive costs and multiple visits to access points.
-This puts tremendous strain on Bangladesh's ability to provide basic public services and quality of life to its population, especially to those furthest behind.
+This puts tremendous strain on Bangladesh's ability to provide basic public services and quality of life to its population, especially during the COVID-19 pandemic and to those furthest behind.

-Through the 'a2i' initiative, UNDP is supporting Bangladesh to radically transform the lives of millions, catalysing citizen-friendly public service innovations, empowering Bangladeshi youth with future skills and bringing government closer to the people.
-Using an integrated approach, UNDP helped connect private sector and communities to establish over 5,000 digital service centres located not more than 4 kilometres away from every citizen in the country, serving a monthly average of 6 million people with land records, birth registration, banking and rural e-commerce.
-In addition, an online National Portal gives citizens access to 700 public services from 46,500 government offices - with support from a telephone-based Helpline targeting those with low connectivity in hard to reach areas.
+Through an integrated approach, UNDP also strengthened collaboration amongst the private sector and communities to help establish nearly 6,000 digital service centres located not more than 4 kilometres away from every citizen in the country, serving a monthly average of 6 million people with over 150 services, including land records, birth registration, banking and rural e-commerce.
+In addition, an online National Portal gives citizens access to 700 public services from 46,500 government offices - with support from a telephone-based helpline targeting those with low connectivity in hard to reach areas.
+During the COVID-19 pandemic, over 4,000 volunteer doctors have been connected to a mobile app to deliver telehealth.
 These efforts have radically improved service delivery and saved Bangladeshi citizens nearly 2 billion days, over $8 billion and 1 billion visits.
-About 10,000 new digital self-employment opportunities were also created, half of which for female entrepreneurs.